medusa-project/metaslurper/README.md

 2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSourceServices()`

-The service will probably require a couple of new configuration keys.
-In AWS, these will need to be added as environment variables to the ECS task definition.
+The service will probably require a couple of new configuration keys (a.k.a. environment variables).
+In AWS, there are two ways to make these available:

+1. Add them to the ECS task definition.
 If using Metaslurp as a sink, the value of its `METASLURPER_ECS_TASK_DEFINITION` environment variable must then be changed to this new version, if it is not already using `latest`.
+2. Pass them into the task invocation via the ECS API.

 ## Adding a sink service